Sarvesh-Ramani/AI-for-Lunar-Rover/README.md

 About the Dataset:
 This dataset contains 9766 realistic renders of lunar landscapes and their masks (segmented into three classes: sky, small rocks, bigger rocks).
-->Additionally, a csv file of bounding boxes and cleaned masks of ground truths are provided.
+Additionally, a csv file of bounding boxes and cleaned masks of ground truths are provided.
 An interesting feature of this dataset is that the images are synthetic; they were created using PlanetsideSoftware's Terragen.

 Dataset: https://www.kaggle.com/datasets/romainpessia/artificial-lunar-rocky-landscape-dataset

-Libraries Used:
+**Libraries Used:

 Os:The OS module in Python provides functions forinteracting with the operating system.

 OpenCV:OpenCV-Python is a library of Python bindingsdesigned to solve computer vision problems.